NLESC-JCER/cpp2wasm/README.md

   return redirect(url_for('result', jobid=job.id))
 ```

 The last method is to ask the Celery task queue what the status is of the job and return the result when it is succesful.
-To construct the returned html we use [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals) to replace the variable names with the variable values.

 ```{.python #py-result}
 # this Python code snippet is later referred to as <<py-result>>